 Below we take a brief look at our top 10 best drill presses currently available on the market.
 Read carefully through each review before deciding on which drill press to buy.

-This model is versatile, high quality, and great value for money.
+This model is versatile, high quality, and great value.
 That’s why it earns its spot as my top pick.
+Another pro of this drill press is that it has key storage to help keep drill bits safe.

 I think it’s perfect for the home work-shop or just everyday DIY.
 A list of the best benchtop drill presses would not be complete without the wen 4208.